IlBowmany/EmporiaTouchSmart3-dumbdroid/README.md

 For GPS and location services, [Organic Maps](https://f-droid.org/en/packages/app.organicmaps/).

 If you need a better internet browser, every one of the bigger ones should work the same (I only tested [WaterFox](https://play.google.com/store/apps/details?id=net.waterfox.android.release&hl=it))

+If you need to change the size of icons and interface, use the following ADB command (The default Emporia options are very limited):

+`adb shell wm density *A NUMBER BETWEEN 320 AND 200*`

+I recommend 250.

+if you want to reset the default density, just write

+`adb shell wm density reset`